OHSU-Library/DataScienceInstitute/README.md

 # OHSU Data Science Institute
 The OHSU Data Science Institute will bring together researchers, librarians and information specialists for a formal training on key topics in data science.
-The program will be offered as a three-day workshop in the summer of 2017 (exact date and location TBD).
+The program will be offered as a three-day workshop in the fall of 2017 (exact date and location TBD).
 The learning objectives for the training are:
 - Increase awareness of key skills in data science and how these can be applied to the participant’s own daily practices, such as research or serving patrons
 - Increase confidence with using data science techniques
 -	Increase the ability of participants to use or apply data science techniques in problems outlined in the course